ritual-net/infernet-cloud/README.md

 	pnpm run start:local
 	```

-7. Navigate to [http://localhost:3000](http://localhost:3000) in your browser to access the UI.
+7. Navigate to [`http://localhost:3000`](http://localhost:3000) in your browser to access the Infernet Cloud UI.

 	* Jump to **[Using Infernet Cloud](#using-infernet-cloud)** to get started with deploying an Infernet Node.